Offensive build, cont'd

 |With this mastery, you heal whenever you kill an enemy champion.
 It's quite nice to have on Lux, as she is one of the more vulnerable champions in the game.
 Her mana supply is also somewhat low, so the percentage recovery can help.|

 Barrier is a great defensive pick on Lux.
-Considering how vulnerable she is, the extra shield is more useful than Ignite would be.
+Considering how vulnerable she is, the extra "health" is more useful than Ignite would be.
 Also, it's quite unlikely that you would be in range to cast Ignite most of the time.
-I personally prefer Barrier over Ignite right now, due to the additional safety it provides, and because Lux doesn't really need Ignite to secure kills anyway.
+I personally prefer Barrier over Ignite, due to the additional safety it provides, and because Lux doesn't really need Ignite to secure kills anyway.
 Her base damage is quite high, and she has a long ranged snipe in Final Spark if needed.

-Teleport is a summoner spell useful for a variety of purposes, from defending a tower, returning to lane quickly, or ganking.
-I suggest this if you're going for a passive farm lane, since this allows you greater mobility, while sacrificing early kill potential.
+Teleport is a summoner spell useful for a variety of purposes, from defending a tower, returning to lane quickly, split-pushing, or ganking.
+I suggest this if you're going for a passive farm lane, since this allows you greater mobility, while sacrificing trading potential.
 It's useful against enemies that you know you won't be able to kill easily, such as Galio and Cho'Gath.
-Ignite is typically used to finish off a low health enemy, which is something you WON'T be doing against someone you can't kill.

-Cleanse is a very situational pick, and should only be picked when your opponent has long-duration hard CC, such as Veigar's Event Horizon, Fiddlesticks' Terrify, etc. By the way, Cleanse also gets rid of Ignite and Exhaust. :D
+Cleanse is a very situational pick, and should only be picked when your opponent has long-duration hard CC, such as Veigar's Event Horizon.
+Cleanse also removes Ignite and Exhaust.

 2.4: Suggested skill sequence.filler

 At level 2, it's best get the other damaging spell that we did not get at level 1.
 By now, we have both Light Binding as well as Lucent Singularity.
 If you are harassing enough, these 2 spells will be enough to net you that First blood.
 Against opponents that harass hard starting from level 1, a point in Prismatic Barrier at level 2 is a good idea.
-For example, if you have that early point against a LeBlanc, the shield completely negates a level 1 Sigil of Silence, which makes it practically impossible for her to kill you pre-6.
+For example, if you have that early point against a LeBlanc, the shield completely negates a level 1 Sigil of Malice, which makes it practically impossible for her to kill you pre-6.
 Why?
 LeBlanc is heavily reliant on early aggression to get a kill at around level 4/5.
-If she can't get you to half health before then, there's no way she can kill you without jungler assistance -- something you'll be able to avoid with the early Stealth Ward.
+If she can't get you to half health before then, there's no way she can kill you without jungler assistance -- something you'll be able to avoid with the ward from the Warding Totem.
 Just an example.